 How to Hire Macedonian Employees

 All Macedonian employees must have a written employment contract in place in the local language.
-As an employer, you should make sure your employment contract includes benefits, compensation, termination terms, entitlements, and more.
-We also recommend adding salary and compensation amounts in Macedonian denar.
+The employment contract must include benefits, compensation, termination terms, entitlements, and more.
+Salary and compensation amounts should be listed in Macedonian denar.
+Macedonia employment compliance law requires there to be two copies of the contract – one kept at the business premises and the other given to the employee upon signing.

 If you hire employees under a fixed-term contract, keep in mind that it can only go up to five years.
 You also have to keep a copy of the contract at the premises at all times.
 While trade unions and collective bargaining agreements (CBAs) are not very common in Macedonia, you should still check to see if one applies to your industry, as you’ll need to include those terms in an employment contract.